 If you plan on choosing a contractor over the phone or online, know that the law provides that a distance contract must be provided in writing.

 Information to obtain before signing a contract

 Before concluding a contract, the merchant must provide certain mandatory information.
 For example:

 - their name, address, phone number and, if available, their fax number and email address;

-- a detailed description of the products and services offered;
+- a detailed description of the services offered;

 - the total amount you will need to pay and, if it applies, the amount to be paid on periodic payments;

 - the start date of the lawn care services;

 - the cancellation terms, if they are provided for;

 - any other condition or restriction that applies to the contract.

 Transmission of the written contract

 The contractor must provide a written contract within 15 days after you entered into an agreement.
 This will allow you to verify whether the contract's contents correspond to the offer that was made to you.
 The contract must be presented in a way that allows you to hold on to it.